W. G. Sutherland Temporomandibulo-Cranial Dental Group, Inc.

 Discussion: There are four issues to take into consideration in this case:

 - Proper diagnosis of the cranial and body lesions.
 This case was not going to resolve with cranial treatment alone.
-Even though full body work is necessary and I might know how to do it, this can be risky on a dental license, especially on the accident case.
+Even though full body work is necessary, and I might know how to do it, this can be risky on a dental license, especially on the accident case.

-- When you live in a small town and the closest osteopathic physician is one and a half hours away, you have to use the resources you have.
+- When you live in a small town and the closest osteopathic physician is one and a half hours away, you must use the resources you have.
 She had a chiropractor of record and was referred to her.
 Due to my schedule (being out of town for two weeks) and the chiropractor's treatment, it was three and a half weeks before I saw the patient again.
 Without the combined treatment, this case would not have resolved.

 - It can be hard to determine if a partial denture was bent or if it was the cranial lesions behind the symptoms.
 If the cranial lesions are not treated first and a new partial is made, this can doom the patient to problems for life by stabilizing the cranial lesions in place.

 - If a dentist saw her with no previous history of a temporomandibular joint examination and knowledge of cranial diagnostic skills, his treatment after physical therapy and medication would usually be splint therapy to decompress the joint.
-If temporomandibular joint treatment were begun with splint therapy, the issue would be that the splint must be made out of flexible material so the cranial manipulations could be done so the splint would not pull them back into a lesion.
+If temporomandibular joint treatment were begun with splint therapy, the issue would be that the splint must be made from flexible material so the cranial manipulations could be done so the splint would not pull them back into a lesion.

 Sensitive upper left first molar (#14).
 Several days in duration.
 Sharp pain, sensitive to cold. also, sensitive to biting.